auridian/auridiumdottech/content/join-alpha.md

 - Priority support

 ### Requirements:
-- Windows 10/11, macOS 10.15+, or Linux
+- an operating system that is reasonably up to date (Win11, Mac, Linux)
-- 8GB RAM minimum (16GB recommended)
+- 8GB RAM minimum (16GB recommended; system performance will be degraded on weaker/older hardware)
+- a solid GPU or willingness to outsource most LLM activity to commercial systems (12GB VRAM minimum recommended)
 - 20GB free disk space
-- Internet connection for updates
+- Internet connection for updates, commercial tool calls, information fetching, and more

 ## Sign Up for Alpha Access